tlevine/www.thomaslevine.com/content/!/things-to-think-about-when-building-products-on-open-data/index.md

 If you're using data from a site without an obvious license, you might want to talk to a lawyer about it.
 Actually, you should totally do this and then tell me about it afterwards because I'm curious to hear more thoughts on the matter.

-## The sharing of data
-Most of the special characteristics that I see in open data can be thought of as issues with generic [sharing](/!/what-is-open-data) of data.
-These come about when lots of people are updating and reading the same datasets, even when the data are only shared within a small company.